Critical Sobolev inequalities and global extremals for homogeneous H\"{o}rmander vector fields on $\mathbb{R}^n$: Preliminaries

 When $U=\mathbb{R}^n$, it is known (see \cite[Proposition 2.11]{chen-chen-li-2022}) that $\mathcal{H}_{X,0}^{1}(\mathbb{R}^n)=\mathcal{H}_{X}^{1}(\mathbb{R}^n)$.

-On the other hand, condition (\hyperref[H1]{H.1}) implies the compactness of closed subunit ball and the following global Poincar\'{e}-Wirtinger inequality. \begin{proposition} For any $x_0\in \mathbb{R}^n$ and $r>0$, the closed subunit ball $\overline{B(x_0,r)}$ is compact.
-Furthermore, there exists $C>0$ such that
+On the other hand, condition (\hyperref[H1]{H.1}) implies the compactness of closed subunit ball and the following global Poincar\'{e}--Wirtinger inequality. \begin{proposition} Assume conditions (\hyperref[H1]{H.1}) and (\hyperref[H2]{H.2}).
+Then $\overline{B(x_0,r)}$ is compact for every $x_0\in\mathbb R^n$ and $r>0$.
+Moreover, there exists a constant $C>0$, depending only on $X$, such that